simonpoole/beautified-JOSM-preset/README.md

  * download.sh wil produce a version with URLs to this site for downloading
  * vespucci_zip.sh will produce a zip (vespucci_zip.zip) suitable for downloading and installing

 The scripts are silly don't have any error checking and should be executed form the top level directory.
+Output is written to the gen directory.

 Something similar  could be done directly with the SVG versions of the icons for inclusion in JOSM.